isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Steps:

 1. Click `Sign in` button
-   - Expected results: You are led through the OAuth flow, you return to repository explorer page, and button says `Sign Out`
+   - Expected results: You are led through the OAuth flow via a popup window, you return to repository explorer page, and button says `Sign Out`.

 #### Test Open button